TheDeveloper101/thedeveloper101.github.io/_pages/cv.md

 Work experience
 ======
 * Spring 2024 - Spring 2025, Fall 2025 - Present: Programming Languages Research Assistant at UMD
-  * Developed novel type system based on typestate principles to prevent energy usage bugs in intermittent devices
+  * Developed novel type system based on typestate principles to prevent energy usage bugs in intermittent devices, collaborating with researchers from UCSD
-  * Enabled type system to reason about energy usage in intermittent systems to prevent device bricking bugs
+  * Enabled type system to reason about energy usage in intermittent systems to statically bound the amount of energy used
   * Created core calculus to model driver behavior, and developed a type checking tool in Rust to run on TockOS HAL
-  * Proved the type system prevents device bricking bugs and only allows correct programs to be compiled

 * Summer 2025: Reed Research Fellow
   * Analyzed effects of context switching for caches, proved that gaining additional memory results in optimal performance